photon-sdk/photon-lib/threat-model.md

 #### Mitigation: recovery time delay

 Another option would be to set an [additional time delay](https://github.com/photon-sdk/photon-keyserver/issues/3) that the user would be required to wait to recover their wallet.
-This should be set long enough so that the user has enough time to notice the lost access to their phone number and/or email account and recovery access from their mobile service provider.
+This should be set long enough so that the user has enough time to notice the lost access to their phone number and recovery access from their mobile service provider.

 The general strategy for wallets should be to promote these additional features security in the wallet user interface once the deposited value reaches a certain threshold.